-Caroline Gilby MW is Regional Chair for Czech Republic, Hungary, Romania and Slovenia at the Decanter World Wine Awards (DWWA)
+Caroline Gilby MW is joint Regional Chair with Beth Willard for North, Central and Eastern Europe at the Decanter World Wine Awards (DWWA) 2018

 Caroline Gilby MW